 When you think about retirement, you probably focus on the fun stuff first: time spent traveling, visiting grandkids or getting serious about a hobby that could turn into a new side gig.

 But while you’re excited for the good stuff, it’s also important to be ready for the hard stuff — like how to cover the cost of long-term care and housing for the later retirement years.
-And if you’re at a stage of life where you’re planning not only for yourself but also an aging parent, those concerns might become a reality sooner than you think.
+Although more than half of Americans (56 percent) say saving for long-term care is a top financial priority, a recent Northwestern Mutual study found that nearly three-quarters (73 percent) haven’t planned for their own long-term care needs.
+If you’re at a stage of life where you’re planning not only for yourself but also an aging parent, those concerns might become a reality sooner than you think.

-So start preparing by first getting a handle on what some of the common long-term care options are and what their price tags could look like.
+So start preparing by first getting a handle on what some of the common long-term care options are and what they cost.
 Below are average costs based on data from the LTCG 2016 Cost of Care Study prepared for Northwestern Mutual.

 Most people will probably want to stay in their own home as long as possible, and home care can help make that happen.
 Home care includes home health aides that help with everyday tasks like bathing, getting dressed or going grocery shopping; as well as home health care professionals who can provide skilled services like nursing, physical therapy or pain management.